amalini10j/Covid19-Data-Analysis/README.md

 ## Reason for topic/dataset selection
 The Coronavirus (COVID-19), caused by the SARS-CoV-2 virus, is an infectious disease caused by a novel virus that has posed varying health risks and caused significant mortality acorss the world.
 The initial days of the pandemic had many unknowns and it was observed by medical professionals that the covid-19 symptoms were more severe and mortality was high in patients having certain pre-existing health conditions.
 This understanding was initially based on the general trend of the deaths happening at that point in time but now with significant data available for many covid-19 patients, machine learning models could be applied to scientifically find a correlation between the mortality due to covid-19 and pre-existing health conditions.
 Hence, the mexican covid-19 patient dataset was selected to study this correlation and to also use machine learning to determine if having any underlying health condition aggravates the symptoms associated with covid-19.

+## Machine Learning Model

+- SVM machine learning is best used when the output data needs to be classifed two categories.
+For this dataset, did the covid patient die or not die would be our classification.
+- To make the best prediction for our dataset, we will try many different classification algorithms for our problem.